felixtsao/oneVR_devel/cpp/README.md

 <img src="panorama.jpg" alt="Banner" width="900px"/>

 A simple panorama stitcher.
-Assumes input images are taken from radially symmetric viewpoints relative to common optical center.
+Assumes input images are taken from radially symmetric viewpoints relative to common optical center--like the camera shown on the main page and like the Google Jump camera.
 Uses OpenCV feature description to generate matching landmarks between adjacent images.
-Requires OpenCV to be installed.
+Requires OpenCV to be installed in order to compile.
 Works with OpenCV 3.1.0 installed on Ubuntu 16.04

 <h3> Brief Usage (Ubuntu 16.04, OpenCV 3.1.0)</h3>
 <i> You can probably massage this to run in Windows and macOS since using `cmake`, I haven't tried yet.</i>